 The insertion of Intacs causes the cornea to generally flatten.
-In addition, Intacs tend to decrease the irregular astigmatism found in keratoconus Intacs can be safely removed if necessary.
+In addition, Intacs tend to decrease irregular astigmatism found in keratoconus Intacs can be safely removed if necessary.
 In such cases, the cornea will generally return to its preoperative condition.

-Our data analysis and research over the years has let us develop enhancements to the procedure.
+Our data analysis and research over the years have let us develop enhancements to the procedure.
 These include creating Intacs tunnel geometries designed to best reshape your cornea, and use of different Intacs sizes and positioning techniques based on your corneal analysis.
 This has led to improved outcomes over the years.

 THE INTACS PROCEDURE

 Some patients may have 2 Intacs placed, others may have only one placed depending on the individual cornea.
-At the end of the procedure, eyedrops are given, and a clear plastic shield is applied for protection.
-You will use eyedrops to avoid infection and inflammation for 1 week.
+At the end of the procedure, eye drops are given, and a clear plastic shield is applied for protection.
+You will use eye drops to avoid infection and inflammation for 1 week.

 These include changing Intacs size or position, adding supplemental procedures such as CK, and other techniques.
 Keep in mind that Intacs is not necessarily a one-time procedure… further, treatment might be necessary over the months after your surgery to enhance and optimize the final result.

 COMBINED INTACS/CK PROCEDURE

-CK is a collagen shrinkage procedure which can help reshape the cornea.
-In combination with Intacs, or performed after the Intacs suture is removed, CK may allow for better reshaping of the keratoconic cornea.
+CK is a collagen shrinkage procedure that can help reshape the cornea.
+In combination with Intacs, or performed after the Intacs suture is removed, CK may allow for the better reshaping of the keratoconic cornea.
 In fact, we were the first to perform this combined procedure in the U.S.